 What gets an artist going and keeps them creating is certainly worth sharing, and every great connection starts with a simple introduction.
-Meet Kyle Haines, the artist behind our new Mauna Planter and Dish and Valley Hanging Planter.
+Meet Kristen Juen, the artist behind our new Mauna Planter and Dish and Valley Hanging Planter.

-What was the most exciting thing about becoming a professional artist?
+What has been the most exciting thing about becoming a professional artisan?

 Is there a trinket, talisman, or other inspirational object you keep near?
 If so, what is it and what does it mean to you?

-Imagine you just showed your work to a kindergartener for the first time.
+Imagine you just showed your work to a kindergartner for the first time.
 What do you think they would say?

 A kindergartner recently looked up at me during an art show in amazement and said, “Did you make all this?”